 And remember: if you want to be successful, you have to be happy first.

 How to create happiness in the present?

 (1) Treat others the way you want to be treated.

 (2) Become aware of which thoughts, words and deeds you are performing habitually that are not contributing to your well-being and happiness.

 (3) Words are magic.
 The words you utter are in between your thoughts and your physical actions.
 The more conscious you are of our speech the more you can choose what you say which in turn impacts how you feel.

 And sometimes, changing small things can have huge impacts…

 Your turn now

 Ask yourself: What kind of speech am I having (too) often in a certain context that I would like to change.
 E.g. criticising your sister’s behaviour when you talk to your mother (observe how you feel when you do something like this the next time).

-On the picture above you see things that make me happy: modern art & time for myself, for example writing while being outside in the sun.
+In the picture above you see things that make me happy: modern art & time for myself, for example, writing while being outside in the sun.